Overview

 In 2025, the Chamber had a record number of legislators receive a 100% on its key vote report card, reflecting a strong pro-growth and pro-working family legislature.

-This case study illustrates that when political advocacy is amplified with the right resources, the seemingly intractable challenges of low workforce participation and limited child care access can be transformed into actionable strategies for change—ensuring that young children and their families receive the attention and support they deserve, and showing how 501(c)(4) investment can unlock large-scale policy wins that traditional nonprofit advocacy alone cannot achieve.
+This case study illustrates that legislative and electoral advocacy can help address the seemingly intractable challenges of low workforce participation and limited child care access, ensuring that young children and their families receive the attention and support they deserve.